mia-platform/documentation/docs/runtime_suite/auth0-client/configuration.md

 * `REDIS_HOSTS` [**required**]: comma separated list of redis hosts.
 If port is not specified, use default port (6379);
 * `REDIS_MODE` [**required**] (default: *normal*): available values are `normal` or `sentinel`;
-* `REDIS_MASTER_NAME` [**optional**]: master name if redis mode is sentinel; in normal mode this variable is ignored.
+* `REDIS_MASTER_NAME` [**optional**]: if redis mode is sentinel, then the value is used as the master name; if redis mode is normal, this variable is ignored.

 Session created could have a scope, settable through `SESSION_SCOPE` env variable.

 ### Sync user metadata into mongodb

-Usign this service, user are saved only in auth0 database.
+Usign this service, users are saved only in auth0 database.
 If links to user id are required in a project, you could sync auth0 user metadata in a mongodb collection.

-This feature is disabled by default, but you could activate adding all those envs:
+This feature is disabled by default, but you could activate it by adding all these envs:

-* `MONGO_DB_URL` [**optional**]: mongodb url to connect to your mongo instance;
+* `MONGO_DB_URL` [**optional**]: mongodb url that needs to be connected to your mongo instance;
 * `USERS_DATABASE_NAME` [**optional**]: mongodb database name where you want to save user metadata;
 * `USERS_COLLECTION_NAME` [**optional**]: mongodb collection name where you want to save user metadata;
 * `USERS_PROPERTIES_TO_SAVE` [**optional**]: comma separated list of properties to mantain in sync.